sem635NAU/SSTT_LSST/Sage/readme.txt

 conda install astropy
 conda install sbpy
 conda install pymongo
+conda install openorb

+14) Restart Ubuntu

-7) If everything works you should be able to run main.py
+15) You should now be able to run main.py 	(but make sure you reactivate your conda environment and CD into the workspace first)

-8) From there, every time you boot up the program you should run something that looks like this from Anaconda Prompt: conda activate lsst_env                      # conda activate lsst2 cd C:\Users\grays\Desktop\LSSTProject python main.py
+16) From there, every time you boot up the program you should run something that looks like this from Anaconda Prompt:

+conda activate lsst                      # conda activate lsst2 cd LSST python main.py